gtfierro/home.gtf.fyi/content/_index.md

 ## News

+* *[May 2025]* Congrats to Ozan Baris (CMU) and the rest of our team who won the **Best Paper Award** at [FMSys 2025](https://fmsys-org.github.io/2025/index.html) for our paper ["Towards Zero-shot Question Answering in CPS-IoT: Large Language Models and Knowledge Graphs"](https://gtf.fyi/papers/mulayim2025towards.pdf)
 * *[May 2025]* I am happy to announce that I am the Vice General Chair and Industrial Relations Chair for [BuildSys 2025](https://buildsys.acm.org/2025) which will be held in Golden, Colorado from November 19-21, 2025.
 * *[March 2025]* Congrats to the research team on being featured in a [Colorado Sun article](https://coloradosun.com/2025/03/03/energy-efficiency-mobile-homes-colorado-school-of-mines-leadville/) about our work in electrification and climate resilience
 * *[March 2024]* Proud to have the ASHRAE 223P draft standard released for [advisory public review](https://osr.ashrae.org/Online-Comment-Database/ShowDoc2/Table/DocumentAttachments/FileName/4289-223P_APRDraft.pdf/download/false)!